 IT WOKE ME FROM MY SLEEP is a new monograph of recent work.
 It opens with a wonderful essay by Cristín Leach and closes with an in-conversation text with Marysia Wieckiewicz-Carroll....

 Co-funded by the European Union through Creative Europe in the context of FUTURES Photography Platform.
-It will be launched on November 14th at FOMU Antwerp.
-A special event between Trigger Magazine...
+Trigger Issue 5: Energy consists of thirteen contributions (essays, artist contributions, conversations) which engender possible ways...

 Housing Unlocked: Ideas from a Living Room is the companion book which gathers the ideas, ambitions and debates of the award-winning Housing Unlocked architecture exhibition.
 Housing Unlocked is a collaboration...